 Now after going through SPF and DKIM, the question is what should a receiving server do if it gets an email which failed these checks.
 This is where Domain-based Message Authentication, Reporting and Conformance (DMARC) comes in by allowing the domain owner to specify what should happen with failed checks as well as get feedback/reports.

-Through your hosting provider, domain registrar, or DNS provider, you’ll need to add DNS records of type ‘TXT’ (_dmarc.yourdomain.com OR _dmarc; depending on your hosting/domain/DNS provider acceptance).
+Through your hosting provider, domain registrar, or DNS provider, you’ll need to add DNS record of type ‘TXT’ with the name ‘_dmarc’ (which will form a TXT record such as _dmarc.yourdomain.com; depending on your hosting/domain/DNS provider acceptance).
 We recommend referring to your provider’s help documentation for specific information on adding TXT records.

 v=DMARC1; p=none; rua=mailto:email@example.com;

 The “p=” specifies the action to take for emails that fail DMARC and here, “none” basically means don’t do anything, and follow the receiving end policy.
 The other options are quarantine and reject, however above entry corresponds to report-only mode (recommended) and will have no effect on email delivery.
 If you plan to use quarantine or reject, then make sure you understand the risks involved on your email delivery.

 The ‘firstname.lastname@example.org’ example address is where you will receive DMARC reports from other service providers.
 Please replace this address with an actual address that you own.

 - When you modify an existing DNS records, the changes may not propagate completely before some time (from a few hours to a few days, depending on the TTL value for preceding records).

 - There are several external tools that you can use to further test the SPF (e.g., http://www.kitterman.com/spf/validate.html), DKIM (e.g., http://dkimvalidator.com) or both (e.g., https://www.mail-tester.com).

 The ultimate defense against spoofing: Digital signatures